Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Bayesian Optimization

 \subsection{Continued Training with Learning Rate Annealing}

-One challenge is that training $\mathcal{M}$ on $\mathcal{D}_\text{train}$ from scratch in every optimization loop adds a large computational cost that limits the applicability of our algorithm.
-This is especially true in the case where BNNs are used for $\mathcal{M}$, which are ideally trained for a long time until convergence.

-To minimize the training time in each optimization loop, we use the model that has been trained in the $N$th optimization loop iteration as the initialization (also known as a ``warm start'') for the $(N+1)$th iteration, rather than training from a random initialization.
-This enables the model's training loss to converge in only a few epochs.
-However, we have found that naive continued training results in poor BO performance because training does not converge for the new data point $\mathcal{D}_\text{new}=(\mathbf{x}_{N+1}, y_{N+1})$ relative to the rest of the data under a limited computational budget, resulting in the acquisition function possibly labeling similar points in consecutive iterations.
-To mitigate this, we use the cosine annealing learning rate proposed in \citet{loshchilov2016sgdr} which starts with a large learning rate and drops the learning rate to 0.
-This also has the advantage of allowing the model to more easily explore a multimodal posterior \cite{huang2017snapshot}.
+One challenge is that training a surrogate model on $\mathcal{D}_\text{train}$ from scratch in every optimization loop adds a large computational cost that limits the applicability of BO, especially since neural networks are ideally trained for a long time until convergence.
+To minimize the training time of BNNs in each optimization loop, we use the model that has been trained in the $N$th optimization loop iteration as the initialization (also known as a ``warm start'') for the $(N+1)$th iteration, rather than training from a random initialization.
+In particular, we use the cosine annealing learning rate proposed in \citet{loshchilov2016sgdr} which starts with a large learning rate and drops the learning rate to 0.
+For more details, refer to Section \ref{app:continued} in the Appendix.